DB2-Samples/Db2re/README.md

 # Db2 Jupyter Notebook Extensions
-A Jupyter notebook and magic functions to demonstrate Db2 LUW 11 features.
+A Jupyter notebook and magic functions to demonstrate Db2 on Cloud features.

 This code is imported as a Jupyter notebook extension in any notebooks you create with Db2 code in it.
 Place the following line of code in any notebook that you want to use these commands with:
 <pre>
-&#37;run db2.ipynb
+&#37;run db2re.ipynb
 </pre>

 This code defines a Jupyter/Python magic command called %sql which allows you to execute Db2 specific calls to the database.
-There are other packages available for manipulating databases, but this one has been specifically designed for demonstrating a number of the SQL features available in Db2.
+There are other packages available for manipulating databases, but this one has been specifically designed for demonstrating a number of the SQL features available in Db2 on Cloud.

 There are two ways of executing the %sql command.
 A single line SQL statement would use the line format of the magic command: